vincent-lg/evennia/evennia/contrib/aware/README.md

 # Aware contrib

-Evennia contributors: Chainsol, Vincent Le Goff, 2017
+Evennia contributors: Chainsol, vincent-lg, 2017

 The goal of this contrib is to add simple awareness from characters (or really, any object) in an Evennia world.
 This awareness would present the first opportunity for artificial intelligence to set in,